 Increasingly, stakeholders demand transparent information about carbon.
 Without measuring something, you cannot start to manage it.
 The UK’s mandatory CRC Energy Efficiency Scheme is a driver towards measuring and managing energy consumption, but many organisations could go further to embrace the wider potential benefit of understanding and managing their carbon footprint.
+Our 2013 UK Carbon Reporting Survey also provides an insight into existing reporting practices and new requirements for disclosure in annual reports for periods ending on or after 30 September 2013.

 There can be a real benefit to any company in measuring, monitoring and managing its carbon impact.
 Firstly, you can save money through understanding your energy demand and implementing energy-saving measures.
 Secondly, you can build bridges with your stakeholders; customers, investors or employees, through explaining the action you have take action.